Michael Welner: State vs. Byran Uyesugi

-State of Alabama vs. Harvey Updyke – Sports and culture
+State of Alabama vs. Harvey Updyke

 Harvey Updyke, a fanatic of Alabama Crimson Tide football, was charged with poisoning the iconic trees at Auburn University's Toomer's Corner in 2011.
-Updyke's actions, which inspired an ESPN 30 for 30 documentary film, became a symbol of the intensity of the Alabama-Auburn football rivalry.
-At the same time, Updyke continued to exhibit bizarre behavior after his original arrest.

 The case reflected on the forensic psychiatric significance of fans' response to emotional defeats, as evidenced by the Auburn defeat of Alabama in November 2010, and the social culture of spectator sports message boards.
-Prosecutors consulted Welner to review the Updyke history and appraise the boundaries of sports fanaticism vs. mental illness, assess his mental state and criminal responsibility.
+Welner reviewed the Updyke history and appraise the boundaries of sports fanaticism vs. mental illness, assess his mental state and criminal responsibility.
 Updyke pleaded guilty prior to trial.

-Welner also engaged mental health issues unique to the culture of professional sports as the forensic psychiatry examiner in the manslaughter trial of former NBA star Jayson Williams, and the death investigation of wrestling champion Chris Benoit.
+Welner also engaged mental health issues related to the culture of professional sports as the forensic psychiatry examiner in the manslaughter trial of former NBA star Jayson Williams, and the death investigation of wrestling champion Chris Benoit.

-State of Texas vs. Andrea Yates - Insanity and child killing
+State of Texas vs. Andrea Yates

 Andrea Yates was prosecuted by the State of Texas for the murder of her five children.
 She claimed legal insanity as a defense at trial for the murder of three of her children.
 In 2002, Yates was convicted of murder, and sentenced her to life imprisonment.
 In 2005, the conviction was overturned because the prosecution witness, Park Dietz, falsely testified that Yates' behavior and defense was identical to an earlier episode of Law & Order.
-There was no such episode.
-In anticipation of the 2006 retrial for the drowning of her five children, prosecutors asked Welner to assess her diagnosis and Yates' appreciation of the wrong of killing her children at the time of the crime, the criteria for legal insanity.
+In anticipation of the 2006 retrial for the drowning of her five children, Welner was asked to assess her diagnosis and Yates' appreciation of the wrong of killing her children at the time of the crime, the criteria for legal insanity.
 In the videotaped interview with Welner, Yates admitted that she had actually determined to kill the children two months earlier and at a time of relative stability, and was waiting for her first occasion to be alone with them.
 She knew she would otherwise be stopped.
 Welner diagnosed Yates with psychotic depression, but concluded that she elected to kill her children because she was overwhelmed, timed with the departure of her mother-in-law that left her as sole caregiver of her five children.
 Welner also discovered that Andrea Yates locked up the family dog, which was usually free to run around in the house, before drowning the children.
 Welner included this as one of 68 examples of Yates' appreciation of the wrong of killing her children at the time it happened.